Why Are Native Plants Important?

 - For other recommended books on Florida's native plants and native ecosystems go to The FNPS Book page

 Native Plant Identification

-But to see real Florida native ecosystems it's best to sign up for some of our our guided field trips or get out on your own into natural areas, preserves, or state parks.
-Subscribe to our periodic newsletter that lists upcoming programs and events by sending an email with your name and email address to email@example.com.
+- But to see real Florida native ecosystems it's best to sign up for some of our our guided field trips or get out on your own into natural areas, preserves, or state parks.
+Subscribe to our periodic newsletter that lists upcoming programs and events by clicking the Subscribe button on the sidebar or by sending an email with your name and email address to email@example.com.